High School FAQs

 How many courses do students take per semester?
 Can students accelerate?

 What courses are offered?

 TCHS offers all courses required for graduation.
 TCHS courses also satisfy all “a-g” requirements with the inclusion of all history/social science, English, mathematics, Spanish, visual/performing arts, and college prep electives.
 Additionally, most lab sciences including biology, chemistry, oceanography, and physics are offered as well.
-Students interested in taking chemistry would need to do so at their resident TUSD comprehensive high school, local community colleges, or through summer school.
+Students interested in taking other lab science courses would need to do so at their resident TUSD comprehensive high school, local community college, or through summer school.
 There are also a limited number of honors and AP courses available to all students.